yamrcraft/etl-light/README.md

 **kafka.conf:** properties used to directly configure Kafka settings, passed to KafkaUtils.createRDD(...).

-**etl.lock:** sets a distributed lock to prevent concurrent run jobs to avoid possible contention/corruption.
+**etl.lock:** can be used to set a distributed lock in order to prevent the same job from running concurrently avoiding possible contention/corruption of data.

 **etl.state:** sets the destination folder that holds the state files and the number of last state files to keep.

 **etl.errors-folder:** location of error folder to hold failed processed events (e.g. parse errors).

-**etl.transformer:** transformer class and configurations used to transform a single Kafka consumed event into target Avro/Parquet event.
+**etl.pipeline:** defines a pair of transformer and writer used together to create a processing pipeline for processing a single Kafka topic partition.

+**etl.pipeline.transformer.config:** transformer configurations.

-**etl.writer:** writer class and configurations.
+**etl.pipeline.writer.config:** writer configurations.

 ## Running a single job using spark-submit